-A series of articles presented by Candy Horton, OSU Extension Clermont County Master Gardener Volunteer
+A series of articles presented by Candy Horton, an OSU Extension Master Gardener Volunteer

 The weather has been so lovely the past few days that getting out into the garden has been fun.
 So much can be done right now that will help speed things along as it gets warmer.
 I checked my radishes, and the frigid temperatures did not benefit them.
 So I know that this fall, I will need to either get a heavier frost fabric or put several layers over that bed or both when the temperatures drop that low.
 For now, I will clean out that bed and get ready to start planting new seeds, as the temperatures are slated to be warmer over the next week.
 This will help me determine how early I can start planting seeds and see how they do.

 The other project I have in the potager garden is to start laying out the new garden section with the stock tank pond, insect hotels, and sitting area.
 This shouldn’t take very long, and I should be able to move quickly through this section.
 I’m hoping I can get started on the third and last area before the end of the summer; we will see.